Imaging for Osteoarthritis: An Overview

 Additional, optional X-rays of the knee

-Optional radiographs are commonly ordered at Hospital for Special Surgery.
+Optional radiographs are routinely ordered at HSS.
 Most often, these will be a posteroanterior (back-to-front) X-ray, taken while the knee is weightbearing (standing position) and in slight flexion (knees slightly bent).
 This position helps the radiologist evaluate whether there is cartilage loss in the posterior (rear) portion of the of the medial (inside) or lateral (outer side) knee joint compartments.
-Positioning for these view is very specific.
+Positioning for these views is very specific.

-As the disease progresses, osteophytes (bone spurs) form along the joint margins and bone cysts and sclerosis are typically present.
-When osteochondral or cartilage fragments break off they can remain in the joint or can get larger and are referred to as intra-articular loose bodies.
+As the disease progresses, osteophytes form along the joint margins and bone cysts and sclerosis are typically present.
+When osteochondral or cartilage fragments break off, they can remain in the joint or can get larger and are referred to as intra-articular loose bodies.
 Fluid can form in the joint secondary to the arthritis and is referred to as an effusion.

 Authors